c-hut/password-checker/README.md

 ## How to Use

 First, users are asked to take note of the criteria.
 They can then begin entering their password, choosing to toggle its visibility by clicking the 'Reveal/Hide Password' button.
-Once they've input their password, they can click the 'Check Strength' button to determine its strength.
-They will receive immediate feedback.
+Once they've input their password, they can click the 'Check Strength' button to determine its strength; they will receive immediate feedback.
 Depending on whether or not their password meets the specified criteria, they will be informed that their password is either weak, medium or strong.
 Once they've created a suitable password, they can explore resources which will help them to understand the critical importance of creating secure passwords.

 ## Features